This website use cookies to ensure you get the best experience. Click ok and I'll go away.

 Burnside City Uniting Netball Club participates in the South Australian United Church Netball Association (SAUCNA) competition.
 As such, our Club is governed by the policies and regulations that follow.

-Explains what happens when it’s too hot to play — threshold temps, cancellation rules.
+Explains what happens when it’s too hot to play, including threshold temperatures and cancellation rules.

 Outlines how clubs should report on-court incidents and lodge formal complaints.
 For Club Secretaries and officials.

-Use this form to document incidents on court.
+This form is used to document incidents on court.
 Must be submitted via a Club Secretary or official.

 Covers rules for each grade, finals, uniforms, disputes, fill-ins, and more.